Top

 In Florida, if a person's accused of unlawfully taking the life of another, they could be charged with first and second degree murder or manslaughter.
 What determines the degree includes the specific conduct involved, whether the offense was planned, the person's state of mind, and whether the accused was the one who caused the death of the other.
 First-degree murder involves acts considered the most severe.
 As such, it is the highest of the three degrees.
 Still, any allegation of murder is serious, and a conviction can result in years to life in prison.
 In some cases, the prosecutor may even seek the death penalty.

 If you're facing charges, get in touch with our Jacksonville murder defense lawyers as soon as possible.
 Building an aggressive legal strategy in these complex matters requires extensive preparation.
-At Monroe & King, P.A., our Jacksonville murder defense attorneys are ready to do the hard work necessary to tell your side of the story.
+At First Coast Criminal Defense, our Jacksonville murder defense attorneys are ready to do the hard work necessary to tell your side of the story.
 Our team purposely takes a small caseload, allowing us to provide the focused and personalized representation our clients need.
 When you choose our Jacksonville murder defense lawyers, you will have a loyal advocate on your side zealously fighting to protect your rights and freedom.

 Are you facing first or second-degree murder in Florida?
-Call Monroe & King, P.A. today at (904) 474-3115 or contact us onlineto start your defense!
+Call First Coast Criminal Defense today at (904) 474-3115 or contact us online to start your defense!

 What Are the Murder Laws in florida?